 Nuclear targets would likely be the same targets for terrorist attacks or any other war-like action.
 They include, but would not be limited to, the following areas:

-- Military bases, airfields, storage areas and other military locations
+- Military bases, airfields, storage facilities and other such locations

 - Large cities and state capitals

 - National capitals (example: Washington D.C. in the United States)

 - Airports, water and other commercial ports

 - Other areas of population, national or state significance and government buildings